This is an experience...

 Afternoons are yours.
 Completely.

-We've learned not to fill this time.
+Afternoons have no agenda.
+No one asking anything of you.
+No schedule to keep.
+We've learned not to fill these 2 to 3 hours.
 What happened in the morning needs space to land.
 The emptiness is part of it.

-Evenings open into the city.
+Early Evenings open into the city.

-Dinner at places that will stay with you.
 Heritage walks through neighborhoods where every wall carries weight.
 Evenings along the Ganges where time stops feeling urgent.
 Temples where the air itself shifts.
 The organized chaos of the flower markets still moving as the day ends.
+Everything is organized to give you a flavor of what is present.

 You will not have to explain yourself here.